How To Pick Shorts That Flatter

 Warmer weather is finally here, and that means it’s time to break out the shorter hemlines but if you’re finding yourself guilty of avoiding shorts because in your mind, they’re not age-appropriate; I’m here to tell you - You can work shorts into your wardrobe and look damn good in them!

-Shorts is just one of the spring staples included in my eBooks, Building A Wardrobe: Spring Basics and The Basics: Summer Style.
+Shorts is just one of the staples included in my eBook, Building A Wardrobe: Summer Essentials.
 Use this guide to help narrow down which style works best for your body type.

 Which style short works best for you?